aaadddfgh/vuepress2.x-template/README.md

 # vuepress2.x-template
 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/aaadddfgh/vuepress2.x-template/deploy.yml?branch=master&label=Action)

-this is a vuepress2.x template project, which helps you fast create an [vuepress](https://github.com/vuepress) site.
+this is a vuepress2.x template project, which helps you create a [vuepress](https://github.com/vuepress) site fast fastly.

-And fast pulish with github-pages
+And fast pulish github-pages

 # start
 download this repo and run following command then start your site